Chinta (film)

 Chinta was the first Malayan film released after the declaration of the Malayan Emergency, and also marks the first screen appearance of P. Ramlee.
-Ramlee also performed as a playback singer in the film, providing vocals in five songs for the lead actor Roomai Noor.
+Ramlee also performed as a playback singer in the film, providing vocals in five songs for the lead actor S. Roomai Noor.
 It is the oldest surviving film of Malayan cinema.

 Plot

 A boat is caught in a huge tempest and sinks.
 Only King Kanchi (S. Roomai Noor) survives.
 A few fishermen find him on the shore and rescue him.
 The love story begins when Chinta (Siput Sarawak), a young village girl, takes care of him.